 Breathing exercises for chronic obstructive pulmonary disease (COPD) help a person strengthen breathing muscles, get more oxygen and breathe with less effort.
-Below are some examples of breathing exercises specifically for persons with COPD:
+Below are some examples of breathing exercises to focus specifically on relieving COPD symptoms:

 Pursed-Lip Breathing During Activities and Exercise

 Pursed-lip breathing is a good technique to use during exercise or activities that might be a bit difficult — like bending, lifting, or climbing stairs.
 This technique will help relieve shortness of breath through relaxation.